-These options, granted on June 30, 2008, have a 10-year term and became exercisable in four equal installments over four years, beginning with the one-year anniversary date of the grant.
-These options, granted on June 28, 2006, have a 10-year term.
-Twenty-five percent (25%) of these options became exercisable on July 7, 2008 and the remaining shares became exercisable in equal installments on a quarterly basis over the subsequent twelve (12) quarters.

-(3) These options, granted on May 15, 2008, have a 10-year term and became exercisable in two equal installments over two years, beginning with the one-year anniversary date of the grant.

-(4) These options, granted on February 27, 2009, have a 10-year life and become exercisable in equal installments over four years, beginning with the one-year anniversary of the grant date.

-(5) These options, granted on February 22, 2011, have a 10-year life and become exercisable in equal installments over three years, beginning with the one-year anniversary of the grant date.

-These options, granted on December 21, 2006, have a 10-year life and became exercisable in equal installments over four years, beginning with the one-year anniversary of the grant date.
-These options, granted on January 29, 2008, have a 10-year life and became exercisable in equal installments over four years, beginning with the one-year anniversary of the grant date.

-(i) These options, granted on January 27, 2006, have a 10-year term.
-Twenty-five percent (25%) of these options became exercisable on February 24, 2008 and the remaining shares became exercisable in equal (ii) These options, granted on June 28, 2006, have a 10-year term.
-Twenty-five percent (25%) of these options became exercisable on February 24, 2008 and the remaining shares became exercisable in equal
+- (1) These options, granted on June 30, 2008, have a 10-year term and became exercisable in four equal installments over four years, beginning with the one-year anniversary date of the grant. - (2) These options, granted on June 28, 2006, have a 10-year term.
+Twenty-five percent (25%) of these options became exercisable on July 7, 2008 and the remaining shares became exercisable in equal installments on a quarterly basis over the subsequent twelve (12) quarters. - (3) These options, granted on May 15, 2008, have a 10-year term and became exercisable in two equal installments over two years, beginning with the one-year anniversary date of the grant. - (4) These options, granted on February 27, 2009, have a 10-year life and become exercisable in equal installments over four years, beginning with the one-year anniversary of the grant date. - (5) These options, granted on February 22, 2011, have a 10-year life and become exercisable in equal installments over three years, beginning with the one-year anniversary of the grant date. - (6) These options, granted on December 21, 2006, have a 10-year life and became exercisable in equal installments over four years, beginning with the one-year anniversary of the grant date. - (7) These options, granted on January 29, 2008, have a 10-year life and became exercisable in equal installments over four years, beginning with the one-year anniversary of the grant date. - (8) These options, granted on June 28, 2006, have a 10-year term.
+Twenty-five percent (25%) of these options became exercisable on February 24, 2008 and the remaining shares became exercisable in equal installments on a quarterly basis over the subsequent twelve quarters. - (9) These options, granted on February 9, 2012, have a 10-year life and become exercisable in equal installments over three years, beginning with the one-year anniversary of the grant date. - (10) These PRSUs, granted on February 22, 2010, covered a three-year performance period ending December 31, 2012.

-(b) These options, granted of Jule 26, 2006, have a fo-year term.
-I wenty-live percent (25%) of these options became exercisable of Feoruary 24, 2006 and the remaining shares became exercisable in equal installments on a quarterly basis over the subsequent twelve quarters.

-(9) These options, granted on February 9, 2012, have a 10-year life and become exercisable in equal installments over three years, beginning with the one-year anniversary of the grant date.

-(10) These PRSUs, granted on February 22, 2010, covered a three-year performance period ending December 31, 2012.
 Distribution of the awards was dependent upon the achievement of certain performance metrics within a range set forth by the Compensation Committee and the Board of Directors of the Company, and occurred on February 14, 2013.
 The amounts in this column represent the distribution of the PRSUs based on achievement of the performance metrics at 282% the target award.
-The PRSUs granted in 2011 and 2012 are not presented as the minimum EBIT margin objectives were not met for certain years, and therefore the awards were terminated.
+The PRSUs granted in 2011 and 2012 are not presented as the minimum EBIT margin objectives were not met for certain years, and therefore the awards were terminated